Seamounts and Banks

 Davidson Seamount's rocky outcrops, particularly near seamount peaks, are inhabited by a suite of deep-sea corals and sponges that are typically absent or quite rare in more typical ocean settings.
 Sea stars, anemones, crustaceans, octopus and fishes are common there.
 Expeditions in 2002 and 2006 observed 18 species new to science.

 Conservation and Management IssuesDue to proximity to the coast, Cordell Bank and Davidson Seamount face a number of anthropogenic threats, including but not limited to vessel traffic, sea temperature rise, ocean acidification, commercial harvest, underwater cables, cumulative research collection, bio-prospecting, and military activity.
 Sanctuary regulations provide important, although not comprehensive, defenses against some of these threats.
 Activities that currently have the greatest potential impact on Cordell Bank are the use of bottom-tending fishing gear, the deposition of lost fishing gear and other marine debris, the introduction of invasive species, and the construction and placement of cables and pipelines on the bank.

 Davidson Seamount appears to be relatively pristine, based on observations of biological communities during submersible explorations.
 This contrasts with observations of various other seamounts worldwide, which have been subject to severe damage by trawling.

 MonitoringCurrently there is one main study underway to develop a better understanding of the habitats and communities at and around Cordell Bank:

-Three studies have been conducted on two seamounts adjacent to Monterey Bay sanctuary: Davidson and Pioneer Seamounts.
-These include a characterization, coral distribution study and passive acoustic monitoring.
+Several studies have been conducted within the sanctuary at Davidson Seamount, and adjacent to the sanctuary at Pioneer Seamount.
+These include seamount characterization, coral distribution study, marine mammal and seabird surveys, and passive acoustic monitoring.